Skip to main content

 Please note the following:

-• killall is needed because ZEND must be stopped while performing the dump
+• The stop command is needed because ZEND must not be running while performing the dump

 • If executing a dump of the testnet you must add the flag: -t